-Beth began her career in the Federal and Interstate Water Unit and the Intrastate Water Unit of the Colorado Attorney General’s Office.
-During her tenure with that office, Beth represented the State and Division Engineers, Colorado Water Conservation Board, and the Board of Water Well Examiners.
-Beth was named the Water Unit Attorney of the Year in 2006 and, towards the end of her tenure, served as lead water rights counsel for the Colorado Division of Parks and Wildlife.
+Beth has specialized in water law since she began her legal career with the Colorado Attorney General’s Office in 2005.
+During her tenure with that office, Beth represented the State and Division Engineers, Colorado Water Conservation Board, the Board of Water Well Examiners, and, towards the end of her tenure, served as lead water rights counsel for the Colorado Division of Parks and Wildlife.
 Beth now works with clients from all over the State, including serving as general counsel for the Southwestern Water Conservation District advising on all aspects of water rights as well as associated water quality, environmental, administrative law, and real estate matters.

-Beth has also worked on routine intrastate water matters in each of Colorado’s seven Water Court Divisions, including the adjudication of absolute and conditional water rights, changes of water rights, corrections to previously decreed points of diversion, exchanges and augmentation plans.
-Beth has also worked on recreational in-channel diversion (RICD) water rights, transbasin water rights, protests to the Division Engineer’s abandonment list, quiet title actions, declaratory judgment actions, and enforcement actions against individuals diverting water without decreed water rights or without adequate measuring devices.
+Beth has also worked on routine intrastate water matters in each of Colorado’s seven Water Court Divisions, including the adjudication of absolute and conditional water rights, changes of water rights, corrections to previously decreed points of diversion, exchanges, and augmentation plans.
+Beth has also worked on recreational in-channel diversion water rights, transbasin water rights, protests to the Division Engineer’s abandonment list, quiet title actions, declaratory judgment actions, and enforcement actions against individuals diverting water without decreed water rights or without adequate measuring devices.

 An avid rock climber and skier, Beth also helps clients navigate real estate and water transaction matters.
 She provides strategic counsel to clients regarding water supply planning, due diligence on water rights, evaluating and drafting proposed conservation easements, evaluating water right appraisals, drafting water storage contracts, preparing water right leases, and assisting in the preparation of multi-user coordinated reservoir operation plans for projects valued at over $10 million.